Not everyone has the option of going no contact with a narcissistic mother for various reasons.

 This video tells you how to handle a narcissist when you don’t have a choice.

-More than likely, you’ve been trapped in a fairly isolated world where your mother is always right.
+Most likely, you’ve been trapped in an isolated world where your mother is always right.

 When you become the observer, you stop looking at things through the eyes of the accused or the one to blame.

-The idea is to give yourself a chance to sort out the truth and not allow her to alter reality after the fact.
+The idea is to give yourself a chance to sort out the truth and not allow her to alter reality after the fact to paint herself in a better light.

 You don’t accept her judgment or her version of events.